 which can be embedded anywhere on you site.

 You can also directly insert the created tables within the post editor.
 The tables created are responsive and you can customize individual tables with custom CSS if you need.
+The advantage of using plugin is that you can create data tables with search box, sorting and filtering options.
 Below is an example table created with TablePress which has sorting, pagination and search features.

 |Heading 1||Heading 2||Heading 3||Heading 4|